 The Chargers Bookstore is open to the public and sells textbooks through a third-party vendor eCampus.
-All course resources will be ordered online at www.swtc.ecampus.com.
-Students will have the option to ship directly to them for \$7 or pickup in the bookstore at no cost.
+All textbooks will be ordered online at

 Kits will be ordered through and delivered to your classroom prior to the term start date.
-Midwifery kits will be shipped.
-The Chargers bookstore sells a wide variety of apparel, gift baskets, self-care items and school supplies.
+The Chargers bookstore sells a wide variety of apparel, self-care items, and school supplies.
 The Chargers bookstore accepts MasterCard, Visa, and Discover.